raxoft/form_input/README.md

 Now what is this inflection string and where does it come from?

-Each parameter has the `inflection` method which returns the desired string used to choose the appropriatelly inflected error message.
+Each parameter has the `inflection` method which returns the desired string used to choose the appropriately inflected error message.
 By default, it returns the grammatical number and grammatical gender strings combined, as returned by the `plural` and `gender` methods of the parameter, respectively.
 If needed, it can be also set directly by the `:inflect` parameter option.